rpp114/Getting_and_Cleaning_Data/readme.md

 Read me for R-programming 011

-Three dimensional gryo information was transformed from raw data to a tidy data set.
+Three dimensional gyro information was transformed from raw data to a tidy data set.

 The original information was found here: